isomerpages/moe-nanchiauhigh/_resources-one-stop-portals/Admission to NCHS/Direct School Admission Exercise.md

 # **Important Information**

-1. Application for DSA-Sec must be submitted through the online DSA Sec Portal between 6 May and 2 June.
+1. Application for DSA-Sec must be submitted through the online DSA Sec Portal between 6 May and 2 June 2026.
 The application timeline for 2026 is as released by MOE.
 No fee will be charged for the application.
 For more details, please refer to MOE website – [moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec).<br>
 2. Nan Chiau High School is a MOE Special Assistance Plan (SAP) school.
 All students enrolled will read Higher Chinese Language.<br>
 3. Students successfully allocated to their DSA-Sec schools will **NOT** be allowed to participate in the annual S1 Posting Exercise to opt for secondary schools, and they are expected to honour the commitment to the allocated DSA-Sec school for the entire duration of the programme.<br>
 4. They will also **NOT** be allowed to transfer to another school after the release of the PSLE results.<br>